How to reduce the search space of Entity Resolution: with Blocking or Nearest Neighbor search?: Introduction

-\item The \textit{nearest neighbor (NN) methods} index part or all of the input data and treat every entity profile as a query, to which they return the most similar candidates \cite{DBLP:journals/is/AumullerBF20}. \end{enumerate}

-Although the three types of filtering techniques in part follow very different approaches, they all receive the same input (the entity profiles) and produce the same kind of output (candidate pairs).
+\item \textit{Nearest neighbor (NN) methods} index part or all of the input data and treat every entity profile as a query, to which they return the most similar candidates.
+They rely on sparse \cite{DBLP:journals/pvldb/MannAB16,DBLP:journals/pvldb/JiangLFL14} or dense numeric vectors \cite{DBLP:journals/is/AumullerBF20}. \end{enumerate} Although the two types of filtering techniques follow very different approaches, they all receive the same input (the entity profiles) and produce the same output (candidate~pairs).

-To the best of our knowledge, no previous work systematically examines the relative performance of these three different kinds of methods.
-Previous works examine each type independently: the main blocking methods are empirically evaluated in \cite{DBLP:journals/tkde/Christen12,DBLP:journals/pvldb/0001APK15,DBLP:journals/pvldb/0001SGP16}, the string similarity joins in \cite{DBLP:journals/pvldb/FierABLF18,DBLP:journals/pvldb/MannAB16,DBLP:journals/pvldb/JiangLFL14}, and the NN methods in \cite{DBLP:journals/is/AumullerBF20}.
-Note that all studies on string similarity joins and NN methods are independent of ER, as explained in Section~\ref{sec:relatedWork}.
-Note also that in some of the previous works, a representative blocking method is used as baseline method for an NN method, e.g., Standard/Token Blocking is compared to DeepBlocker in \cite{DBLP:journals/pvldb/Thirumuruganathan21}.
-Typically, though, the blocking method is treated as an independent approach, instead of a part of a blocking workflow, as is common in the literature~\cite{DBLP:journals/pvldb/0001SGP16}.
+To the best of our knowledge, no previous work systematically examines the relative performance across the two different kinds of methods.
+The main blocking methods are empirically evaluated in \cite{DBLP:journals/tkde/Christen12,DBLP:journals/pvldb/0001APK15,DBLP:journals/pvldb/0001SGP16}.
+The studies on sparse \cite{DBLP:journals/pvldb/FierABLF18,DBLP:journals/pvldb/MannAB16,DBLP:journals/pvldb/JiangLFL14} and dense vector-based NN methods~\cite{DBLP:journals/is/AumullerBF20} evaluate run-time and approximation quality, but do not evaluate the performance on ER tasks (cf. Section~\ref{sec:relatedWork}).
+Even in the few cases where blocking is used as baseline for an NN method (e.g., Standard/Token Blocking is compared to DeepBlocker in \cite{DBLP:journals/pvldb/Thirumuruganathan21}), the comparison is not fair: the blocking method is treated as an independent approach, instead of applying it as part of a blocking workflow, which is common in the literature~\cite{DBLP:journals/pvldb/0001SGP16}.

-Most importantly, comparing techniques from different categories is a challenging, non-trivial task, because of their fundamentally different functionality, which involves a diversity of configuration parameters that significantly affect their performance.
-Yet, there is \emph{no} systematic fine-tuning approach that is generic enough to apply to all filter methods.
-For example, the step-by-step configuration optimization proposed in \cite{DBLP:journals/pvldb/0001SGP16} applies to blocking pipelines, but not to the single-stage similarity joins and NN methods.
+Comparing techniques from different categories turns out to be a challenging task, due to their fundamentally different functionality and the diversity of configuration parameters that significantly affect their performance.
+Yet, there is \emph{no} systematic fine-tuning approach that is generic enough to apply to all filtering methods -- e.g., the step-by-step configuration optimization in \cite{DBLP:journals/pvldb/0001SGP16} applies to blocking pipelines, but not to the single-stage NN~methods.